How to Get Your Child to Listen to You - And Open Up. WITHOUT Nagging

 A: No. That said, I strongly recommend that you use the tools and say the words to your child, and then allow some space between the techniques so they can "settle" in the teenager.

 P.S.
 This book is tailored to

-2: Equip yourself with positive psychological communication techniques that cause other people to enjoy your company.
+2: Equip yourself with communication techniques that cause other people to enjoy your company.